Table of contents

 Preventing complications largely depends on:

-- Choosing Qualified Professionals: Ensure your dentist or dental surgeon is experienced and certified.
+Choosing Qualified Professionals: Ensure your dentist is experienced and certified.

-- Following Post-Treatment Care: Adhere strictly to your dentist’s instructions on oral hygiene, diet, and medication.
+Following Post-Treatment Care: Adhere strictly to your dentist’s instructions on hygiene, diet, and medication.

-- Prompt Reporting: Immediately report any unusual pain, swelling, or problems with the repair to your dentist.
+Prompt Reporting: Report any unusual pain, swelling, or problems with the repair to your dentist.

 When Should I Contact My Dentist After a Repair?